nickttng/nickttng/README.md

 - Communication
 - Technical
 - Accountability and feedback
-- You can lean on me to
+- You can lean on me to ...
 - Growth areas

+---
+This personal README is inspired by Alex Soble's _[READMEs for you and me](https://18f.gsa.gov/2020/03/05/readmes-for-you-and-me/)_

 <!--